 Broken Bones and Fractures Treatment Clinic in Boca Raton, FL

 Broken bones or fractures can often be scary, especially when it comes to our children.
 That is why at Boca Medical Care in Boca Raton Dr. Irfan Khan, MD and his team offer fast treatment so you can get on the mend sooner.
-For more information, call us today or book an appointment online.
+For more information, contact us today or book an appointment online.
 We are conveniently located at 9250 Glades Rd #110.
 Boca Raton, FL 33434.

 Table of Contents:

 A broken bone can happen to anyone, so it is important to know what to do when they occur.
 Broken bones or fractures cannot be treated at home and require professional medical attention as soon as possible to prevent further injury.
 If delayed for too long, a broken bone can mend improperly and will need to be re-broken in order to realign it.

 Unfortunately, a fractured bone can happen during the course of a child’s normal day to day activities, and most often occur on the weekend or during the evening when your family doctor might not be available.
 It is important to seek medical treatment for your broken bone or fracture right away to ease distress and promote better healing.
 After you have applied first aid, make your way to the urgent care clinic where an x-ray can be done to determine the extent of the injury.
 This way, the appropriate treatment can be applied right away without any delays.

 Treatment of a fracture should focus on giving the bone optimum conditions to heal itself because bone healing is a natural process.
 Some effective bone fracture therapies include: